Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

                 var jobInfo = adlaJobClient.Job.Create(jobId, parameters, _adlaAccountName);

 3. Get the status of the job that you submitted, referencing the job ID you gave in Step 2.
-Use the method **_dataLakeAnalyticsJobClient.Jobs.Get**.
+Use the method **adlaJobClient.Jobs.Get**.

 # Exercise 2: List files and download a file
 In this exercise you will retrieve a list of all the files in an output folder.
 You will also download the output of the job you created in Exercise 1.

 1. List all files in the /Samples/Output/ folder.
-Use the method **_dataLakeStoreFileSystemClient.FileSystem.ListFileStatus**.
+Use the method **adlsFileSystemClient.FileSystem.ListFileStatus**.
 2. Download the output of the job from Part 2.
-Use the cmdlet **_dataLakeStoreFileSystemClient.FileSystem.DirectOpen**.
+Use the cmdlet **adlsFileSystemClient.FileSystem.DirectOpen**.
       * Use the ADLS path **/Samples/Output/UserName/SearchLog_TestOutput.tsv**.